 UTI is short for urinary tract infection.
 It is extremely common and accounts for 25% of all infections.
 The urinary tract refers to all the body parts involved in urine production and release, which includes, in descending order:

 An infection that occurs at any point in the urinary tract is a UTI.
 The most common form of UTI is the infection of the urethra and bladder.
 This is considered to be a lower UTI and is usually easily cured by antibiotics.
-However, if the infection travels up to the kidneys through the ureters, the kidney infection can trigger a life-threatening condition known as sepsis.
+However, if the infection travels up to the kidneys through the ureters, a kidney infection can trigger a life-threatening condition known as sepsis.

 If you experience the above symptoms, you should see your doctor to get diagnosed and treated.
 If you have a high fever, and severe pain, chills, and vomiting, you should go to the emergency room.